Grasping at inherent existence

 That divine dignity or divine identity counteracts the ordinary grasping.
 So again, ordinary grasping, like ordinary appearance, has two aspects: grasping at things as inherently existent—believing things to exist in that way—and believing that I am ordinary little old me.
 Identifying oneself as Manjushri counteracts both of these.

 The sadhana used in this retreat is a kriya tantra practice.
 To do the self-generation, you must have received the jenang of this deity.
 (A jenang is often called initiation.
 It is a short ceremony conferred by a tantric lama).
-You must also have received a wong (This is a two-day empowerment, initiation into either a highest yoga tantra practice or the 1000-Armed Chenrezig practice).
+You must also have received a wong (This is a two-day empowerment, initiation into a performance tantra, yoga tantra, or highest yoga tantra practice).
 Otherwise, please do the front-generation sadhana. ↩